tyvren/hyprnosis/README.md

 **Features**

 - Built for Desktops with pre-loaded system monitoring and overclocking tools
-- AMD or NVidia GPU drivers
+- AMD or NVidia GPU packages installed during setup
 - Steam, Discord, Coolercontrol, OCCT
 - A fully configured, simple and easy to build from hyprland desktop environment
 - Theme switching script with multiple preinstalled themes, including some inspired by my favorite band